☢ Introduction to UTAU ☢

 Note on Sampling From Other Sources

 While your UTAU doesn't have to be voiced and designed by you specifically, you need to have permission for any asset you use for it, be it audio or visual.
 Using audio in UTAU without explicit consent of the owner/vocalist is a violation of UTAU's terms of use, AKA what you inherently agree to by using the software.
-Doing so could create potential legal trouble for both you and for the developer due to things like privacy laws.
+Doing so could create potential legal trouble for both you and for the developer.
 This also includes sampling and porting other singing synths into UTAU.
 All of this holds true even if you do not distribute the voicebank.

 My own feelings on this are irrelevant, but it would be irresponsible for me not to issue this warning.
 I also want to add that creating a voicebank out of samples unintended for singing synth is vastly more difficult than just doing you own work.